Spiikesan/CupboardLimiter/README.md

 ## Features

-* Set a maximum cupboard limit per player with permissions
+* Set a maximum cupboard limit per group with permissions
 * Notify in console if player has too much cupboard already
 * Notifies the player he has reached the limit
 * Notifies the player remaining tc's after 1st tc placement
 * Option to send a message to a discord channel when a player tries to place more tc's then allowed
-* in-game admin command to retrieve users TC count and map tile position.
+* in-game admin command to retrieve users TC count and map tile position of each.
+* Customizable chat icon and prefix for messages.
+* Dynamic limit system, with one permission for each limits defined in the configuration.
+If multiple permissions are granted to one player, only the maximum limit is taken.
+* VIP limit will be taken if it's granted, over any other perm, even higher.

 ## Permissions

 - `cupboardlimiter.bypass` -- Gives No limits on TC placing
-- `cupboardlimiter.default` -- Sets the cupboard limit on player with default settings
 - `cupboardlimiter.vip` -- Sets the cupboard limit on player with Vip settings
 - `cupboardlimiter.admin` -- Permit the use of commands
+- `cupboardlimiter.limit_X` -- where X is the index in the array of "Limit Others" limits in the configuration, begining at 1.

 ## Commands